CodeNinjaTech/Census-Privacy-Analysis/README.md

 # Census Privacy Analysis

+Assignment 2 for the Business & Privacy Issues in Data Analysis Course of AUEB's MSc in Business Analytics

 ## Description

 The US Census Bureau provides microdata to be used in research and applications.
 These data were deemed a threat to privacy, and in 2020 they were anonymized for the first time.
 In this exercise, you must study the last non-anonymized census and discuss the privacy threats.